 How to Get Here

-The Twilight Tattoo is on the grounds of Fort Myer, and active military base.
+The Twilight Tattoo is on the grounds of Joint Base Myer-Henderson Hall (it used to be known as Fort Myer), an active military base.
 Pedestrians will need photo ID to get onto the base, and there are bag searches and a security checkpoint to get to the event.
-There’s no on-site parking, but you can usually find street parking in the neighborhood with a short walk.
+There’s no on-site parking, but you can usually find street parking in the nearby Arlington neighborhood with a short walk.
 Alternatively, there are several public transportation options–you can find more details here.

 In the event of inclement weather, the event moves indoors to Conmy Hall.